Admission Requirements for Graduate and Doctoral Degrees

 Transcripts must be in an official envelope sealed by the institution issuing the transcript.
-Transcripts in envelopes which have been opened are not considered official.
-The transcript request forms are available through the graduate application.
+Transcripts in envelopes which are opened are not considered official.

 Supply current admission entrance examination scores (EAT, GMAT, GRE, LSAT, MAT, MCAT), as required by the individual school or program.
 In general, test scores older than five years will not be accepted.

 Submit any additional information required by the Office of Graduate Admissions or the individual school or program.
 Upon receipt of your application, you will be notified of any documents needed to complete your file.

 If you have permanent resident status, a copy of both sides of your Alien Registration Receipt Card ("green card") must be submitted to the Office of Graduate Admissions.